wiktorkowalski/blog/src/content/blog/astro-on-s3-and-cloudfront-with-terraform.md

 description: Hosting a static Astro website on AWS S3 and CloudFront using Terraform and CI/CD
 ---

-# What you're gonna learn
+# What you're going to learn

-I'm gonna show you how to deploy your static Astro site to AWS S3, add CloudFront CDN and attach your Route 53 domain with custom ACM certificate to all that.
+I'm going to show you how to deploy your static Astro site to AWS S3, add CloudFront CDN and attach your Route 53 domain with custom ACM certificate to all that.
-Both CloudFront and Route 53 are not required for all that to work, but it's a nice package when it's all used together.
-If you don't want to use a custom domain and CDN you'd have to skip some of the Terraform and pipelines setup.

 Some assumptions:

-- Having a AWS account
+- Having an AWS account
+- Basic knowledge about Terraform and CI/CD pipelines
+- Basic knowledge about AWS services used here
 - Having a Route 53 domain
-- Basic knowledge about Terraform and CI/CD pipelines

 I'll try to explain as I'm going through what needs to be set up, but I might skip over some basics.
 Everything shown here and required for the setup to work is in [this repo](https://github.com/wiktorkowalski/astro-s3-cloudfront-terraform-example) i case you want to look just at the code.

+Both CloudFront and Route 53 are not required for all that to work, but it's a nice package when it's all used together.
+If you don't want to use a custom domain and CDN you'd have to skip some of the Terraform and pipelines setup by yourself or check out [this branch](https://github.com/wiktorkowalski/astro-s3-cloudfront-terraform-example/tree/simplified-s3-only) with just S3 set up.

 # Astro site

-Astro site itself is not really important here, so we're gonna use auto-generated one.
+The Astro site itself is not really important at this moment, so we're gonna use auto-generated one.
-It doesn't even has to be Astro site, just any static site framework that on build generates `*/index.html` files.
+It doesn't even have to be an Astro site, just any static site framework that on build generates `*/index.html` files.

 So let's create the simplest Astro website: